kasrchu13/2D-platformer-SunnyLand/README.md

 # 2D platformer SunnyLand

-This is a sample project to demonstrate the coding abilities in C# In this project, I tried to practice some essential elements in a normal 2D platformer, they are:
+This is a sample project to demonstrate the coding abilities in C#.
+In this project, I tried to practice some essential elements in a normal 2D platformer, they are:

 1. Better 2D control including coyote time, jump buffering and vaiable jump height, etc.   (Assets/Scripts/PlayerScript/PlayerControl & PlayerMain)